 Materials that are analyzed using the Laser Ablation application include those among the following industries: Semiconductor, Aerospace, Nanomaterials, Biomedical, and Nuclear.
 To perform surface analysis, surface cleaning, and the removal and redistribution of specific materials, deposition and Carbon Nanotube production, researchers rely on the application of Laser Ablation.
 Laboratory scientists depend on our MAX System Mass Spectrometers for most of these applications.
 Coupled with high performance and high speed, these detection systems also provide high sensitivity and high abundance sensitivity to monitor low level components in a high background.

-We also offer Plasma Analysis/Molecular Beam Systems that give our MAX-LT Systems the ability to monitor higher pressure applications.
+We also offer Plasma Analysis/Molecular Beam Systems that gives our the ability to monitor higher pressure applications.
 Various mass range options allow the user to measure all parameters necessary, from measurements of atomic hydrogen levels to Carbon Nanotubes.

 Analysts use Outgassing Studies to determine the chemical and physical properties of materials that are under various temperature and pressure conditions.
 Outgassing research analyzes materials used in the production of aerospace and semiconductor devices.
 This application is also well-suited to analyze devices such as medical/surgical equipment, automotive parts and high precision ceramics, where high quality results are critical for successful research studies.

 To perform Outgassing Studies, Mass Spectrometers that provide high sensitivity and high resolution are needed.
-Our MAX-QMS™ and MAX-LT™ Mass Spectrometer Systems meet these needs.
-Along with high sensitivity up to 6 mA/Torr, the MAX-QMS and MAX-LT Systems give users the ability to measure both water and other possible contaminants.
+Our EXTREL™ MAX-QMS™ Spectrometer System meets these needs.
+Along with high sensitivity up to 6 mA/Torr, the MAX-QMS System gives users the ability to measure both water and other possible contaminants.
 The Merlin Automation™ Data System provides the user with the ability to monitor outgassing during a short experiment, continuously for days or even weeks.

 Secondary Ion Mass Spectrometry (SIMS) is used to detect and characterize trace elements at or near the surface of a solid or thin film allowing researchers to understand the chemical composition of the surface.